computationalUncertaintyLab/mpx_forecasting_repo/README.md

 | Cases           | The number of confirmed cases of MPX |
 | Range           | TBD |

+More details about the CDC data can be found at https://www.cdc.gov/poxvirus/monkeypox/response/2022/us-map.html

 The **ecdc.csv** dataset contains
 | Column      | Description |